 Confirm the action by clicking Uninstall.

-These steps might slightly vary depending on your smartphone brand.
-You can also uninstall apps on Play Store:
+These steps may vary slightly depending on your smartphone brand.
+You can also uninstall apps through the Play Store:

 Open Play Store.